rsonger/software-engineering-lab/_posts/2024-04-17-drawing-shapes.md

 <input type="checkbox" class="checkbox inline"> Run the application with the `python test_3_3.py` command in your terminal.
 <input type="checkbox" class="checkbox inline"> Confirm that you can see six different colored dots on your screen.

 In `test_3_2.py`, we used two different vertex arrays to bind different buffers to the same program variable.
-This time we have two different program variables associated with two different buffers, so we can use a single VAO to store all the associations.
+This time we have two different program variables associated with two different buffers, so we can use a single VAO to store the associations.

 Now what happens if we change the draw mode from `GL_POINTS` to something like `GL_LINE_LOOP` or `GL_TRIANGLE_FAN`?
 In that case, we can see OpenGL's **rasterization** process in action as it *interpolates* the color values in between each vertex.
 Here, interpolation is a mathematical calculation of the RGB components for each pixel based on how far it is from the original vertices.
 It weighs the values of each component differently and combines them to get each pixel's final color.